There are two reasons why I have included this review among the offerings here, but the explanation will have to wait …

 Western science had, in its beginnings, Euclid’s sublimely elegant and rigorous yet flexible geometric proofs.
 In India’s long, illustrious history of mathematical study, proofs were mostly treated as redundant.
 It was only the statement of results that mattered, not the precise steps by which they were reached.
 Yet formal proofs are so basic to Western maths that, as I was driving past a race track, thinking about this book, it occurred to me that in treating Ramanujan as a sort of honorary research scholar – even as he worked towards a BA – Trinity was doing more than ignoring his lack of formal qualifications.
 It was as intellectually generous as a Formula One sponsor backing a driver who does not share the same conception of what a car is or does.

 A serious challenge to Hardy’s hyper-rationality came from a report about the mission of a fellow don, Eric Neville, sent to South India to coax Ramanujan to come to Cambridge.
 Ramanujan’s vague excuse for repeatedly declining invitations had been ‘religious reasons.’
 In Leavitt’s book, Neville’s wife, Alice, explains the true reason in a letter: the mathematician is afraid that in leaving India he risks being abandoned by the goddess Namagiri.
-His family relies on her for protection and is, in his view, responsible for his discoveries in such realms as partition and continued fraction theory – she ‘writes the numbers on his tongue’.
+His family relies on her for protection and she is, in his view, responsible for his discoveries in such realms as partition and continued fraction theory – because she ‘writes the numbers on his tongue’.

 This passage of the book made me wonder whether Leavitt’s imagination hadn’t taken a sensational leap too far for plausibility – until I checked the facts in Kanigel’s The Man Who Knew Infinity (1991).
 There, I discovered that Leavitt’s steady sprinkling of scraps of information about Ramanujan’s belief in supernatural forces understates the incommensurable truth.
 Kanigel’s documentation of this faith is lavish.
 He quotes, for instance, a former accountant-general of Madras who remembered Ramanujan telling him that in dreams in which he saw the male consort of Namagiri, ‘scrolls containing the most complicated mathematics used to unfold before his eyes.’
 He shows how dream interpretation, palmistry and astrology influenced crucial decisions with which Ramanujan wrestled.